jwonnyleaf/csce689-competition/README.md

 Before you begin, ensure you have the following installed:

-- Python (version 3.6 or newer)
+- Python (version 3.12 or newer)
 - Docker
-- Conda (optional, but recommended for managing Python environments)
+- Conda (optional, but highly recommended for managing Python environments)

 ## Installation